 And of course, what is your budget?
 We're biased but using a software will often save time and money organizing these efforts.

 Social impact software can help you recognize employee milestones and anniversaries through automation and social change campaigns that easily engage with the organization to interact with your programs.
-Tools like Millie can help you have a holistic view on who is participating in your employee engagement programs, what your budget usage looks like, and helps you organize your next volunteering event with ease.
+Tools like Millie can help you have a holistic view on who is participating in your employee engagement programs, what your budget usage looks like, and helps you organize your next nonprofit volunteer event with ease.

 There is much debate around these two terms and what the difference is between CSR and social impact.
 Simply put, traditional Corporate Social Responsibility programs have a more reactive nature.
 They are based around the corporation doing good in their communities through their existing practices.